-Academic Year Year 11 Content and rationale.
+Academic Year Content and rationale.
 Unit title and brief outline of content.
 Skills taught in each unit.
 Assessment - how will the knowledge and skills be assessed?
-Rationale The topics in Year 11 are designed to support pupils' learning in the following areas: Redemption in order to understand why Catholics believe that Jesus is the Saviour and how this belief is expressed through the Church Documents, the Mass and Eucharistic adoration; We study this topic in order to understand the concept of the Trinity and how Catholics share in the life of the Trinity through sacraments, prayers, music and worship; Eschatology in order to understand the Church's belief in the afterlife, how belief is expressed in caring for the dying and teachings on sanctity of life.
-Autumn A Redemption: • Students to study how the church architecture reflect Catholic beliefs; the main parts of a Catholic church; Contrasting features and artefacts used by Catholics; The role of Jesus in restoration through sacrifice; The significance of Research skills: do a research on the Second Vatican Council and its impacts on the Catholic beliefs and practices today.
+Year 11 one title and sher outline of content. and skins be assessed.
+Rationale The topics in Year 11 are designed to support pupils' that Jesus is the Saviour and how this belief is express in order to understand the concept of the Trinity and worship; Eschatology in order to understand the Chu sanctity of life. sed through the Church Documents, the Mass and how Catholics share in the life of the Trinity throug Eucharistic adoration; We study this topic gh sacraments, prayers, music and Autumn A Redemption: • Students to study how the church architecture reflect Catholic beliefs; the main parts of a Catholic church; Contrasting features and artefacts used by Catholics; The role of Jesus in restoration through sacrifice; The significance of Research skills: do a research on the Second Vatican Council and its impacts on the Catholic beliefs and practices today.
 Bible skills: use the Bible to explain Catholic understanding of redemption.
-Classwork, homework and end of unit assessment.
-GCSE exam practice questions focusing on knowledge and understanding (A01) and Evaluation questions.
+Classwork, homework and end of unit assessment. • GCSE exam practice questions focusing on knowledge and understanding (A01) and Evaluation questions.
 (A02).

-Jesus' death, burial, resurrection and ascension; Salvation; Redemption in the Bible; Ss.
+Jesus' death, burial, resurrection and Comparative skills: compare various ascension; Salvation; Redemption in the Bible; Ss.
+Irenaeus' and Augustine's thoughts on salvation; the importance of conscience for Christians; Redemption and the Mass; Different Christian understandings of the Eucharist; Prayers in Mass and adoration. teachings of redemptions in order to understand Catholic beliefs and practices. • Evaluation skills: having compared teachings, make an evaluative judgement on the significance of the beliefs in redemption in the 21st century.
+Autumn B Redemption: Students to study how the church architecture reflect Catholic beliefs; the main parts of a Catholic church; Contrasting features and artefacts used by Catholics; The role of Jesus in restoration through sacrifice; The significance of Jesus' death, burial, resurrection and ascension; Salvation; Redemption in the Bible; Ss.
 Irenaeus' and Augustine's thoughts on salvation; the importance of conscience for Christians; Redemption and the Mass; Different Christian understandings of the Eucharist; Prayers in Mass and adoration.
-Comparative skills: compare various teachings of redemptions in order to understand Catholic beliefs and practices.
-Evaluation skills: having compared teachings, make an evaluative judgement on the significance of the beliefs in redemption in the 21st century.
-Autumn B Redemption:• Students to study how the church architecture reflect Catholic beliefs; the main parts of a Catholic church; Contrasting features and artefacts used by Catholics; The role of Jesus in restoration through sacrifice; The significance of Jesus' death, burial, resurrection and ascension; Salvation; Redemption in the Bible; Ss.
-Irenaeus' and Augustine's thoughts on salvation; the importance of conscience for Christians; Redemption and the Mass; Different Christian understandings of the Eucharist; Prayers in Mass and adoration.
 Research skills: do a research on the Second Vatican Council and its impacts on the Catholic beliefs and practices today.
 Bible skills: use the Bible to explain Catholic understanding of redemption.
 Comparative skills: compare various teachings of redemptions in order to understand Catholic beliefs and practices.
 Evaluation skills: having compared teachings, make an evaluative judgement on the significance of the beliefs in redemption in the 21st century.
 Classwork, homework and end of unit assessment. • End of unit assessment.
-Spring A The Holy Trinity/Triune God:• Students to study the Christian understanding of the Holy Trinity and the concept of the Triune God; the sources of Authority for Christian beliefs in the Trinity from Bible, the Creed, work of Augustine and Catherine LaCugna, and the Magisterium; How the belief in Trinity is expressed in Mission and Evangelism, in the Psalms and the Liturgical music and Use of evidence to support Christians beliefs in the Holy Trinity.
+Spring A Students to study the Christian understanding of the Holy Trinity and the concept of the Triune God; the sources of Authority for Christian beliefs in the Trinity from Bible, the Creed, work of Augustine and Catherine LaCugna, and the Magisterium; How the belief in Trinity is expressed in Mission and Evangelism, in the Psalms and the Liturgical music and Use of evidence to support Christians beliefs in the Holy Trinity.
 Evaluation skills: evaluate the most important source of authority in teaching understanding Christian teachings about authority.
-Classwork, homework and end of unit assessment.
-GCSE exam practice questions focusing on knowledge and understanding (A01) and Evaluation questions.
+Classwork, homework and end of unit assessment. • GCSE exam practice questions focusing on knowledge and understanding (A01) and Evaluation questions.
 (A02).